blacklightpy/vaultofknowledge/History/Timeline of History.md

 			- Formed Mandatory Palestine
 			- Britain mandated equal residence for Jews and Arabs in Palestine, as per the Balfour Declaration
 			- The Balfour declaration was further confusing the issue with the Arabs
-			- Transjordan was added to the mandate after Franco-Syrian War
+			- The Emirate of Transjordan was added to the mandate after Franco-Syrian War
 		- In total, Palestine, Lebanon, Syria, Iraq, Transjordan were League of Mandates
 		- Japan got to keep all the land they took from Germany
 - 1919: Khilafat Movement